-I'm a third year student in the Johns Hopkins Information Security Institute, under the supervision of my advisors Avi Rubin and Matt Green.
+I'm a fifth year PhD candidate at the Johns Hopkins University, under the supervision of my advisors Avi Rubin and Matt Green.
+This year, I am also a visiting fellow at the Hariri Institute for Computation at Boston University.
 I completed my undergraduate degree in Computer Science and Electrical Engineering, also from Johns Hopkins.
-My primary areas of interest are hardware security, applied cryptography, network security and reverse engineering, but will probably find anything involving security or hardware interesting.
-Except android security.
+My primary areas of interest are applied cryptography, privacy, and network security, but will probably find anything involving practical cryptography interesting.

-Check out the Applied Research in Cryptography group's website.
+Check out the Advanced Research in Cryptography group's website.

 - Arka Rai Choudhuri, Matthew Green, Abhishek Jain, Gabriel Kaptchuk, Ian Miers.
-"Fairness in an Unfair World: Fair Multiparty Computation from Public Bulletin Boards".
-ACM CCS 2017.
-[PDF]
+"Fairness in an Unfair World: Fair Multiparty Computation from Public Bulletin Boards."
+ACM CCS 2017. [eprint PDF] [Conference PDF]

 - Gabriel Kaptchuk, Matthew Green, Aviel D. Rubin.
 "Outsourcing Medical Dataset Analysis: A Possible Solution."
 Financial Cryptography Conference 2017.
 [PDF]

 - Christina Garman, Matthew Green, Gabriel Kaptchuk, Ian Miers, Michael Rushanan.
 "Dancing on the Lip of the Volcano: Chosen Ciphertext Attacks on Apple iMessage."
 USENIX Security 2016.
 [PDF]